tbm-2303/OLA3-db/README.md

 - Pessimistic Locking on tournament record.
 - The second transaction is blocked and must wait until the first transaction has finished or has called the rollback().
-- After the transaction has finished, the second thread is blocked because the max limit of the tournament is reached.
+- After the transaction has finished, the second thread fails because the max limit of the tournament is reached.
 ![test](task5.png)
 --